encryption4all/cryptify/README.md

 Cryptify offers file encryption/decryption based on IRMA attributes.
 It allows you to encrypt any file with an attribute and only people with that attribute can view the contents.

-## cryptify development
+## Docker development setup

-This section is for testing purposes and shows how you can set-up the development environment to test sender verification.
+This section indicates how you can set-up the development environment to test sender verification.
+Two terminals are needed to setup the testing environment.

-You need two terminals.
-The first terminal is to start the docker daemon and the second terminal is to mount the cryptify containers within that docker daemon.
-To start cryptify on localhost (or 127.0.0.1) enter the following
+The first terminal is to start the docker daemon and the second terminal is to start the cryptify containers that run on the daemon.
-commands:
+To access cryptify on localhost (or 127.0.0.1) enter the following commands:

 Terminal 1:
 ```